At Least 1 Dead In Apparent Terrorism Attack In Paris

 French Interior Minister Gerard Collomb praised the work of police and is urging people to be careful about spreading fake news, tweeting: "Please do not share misinformation.
 Please only share information coming from a trusted source."

-In response to the stabbings, President Emmanuel Macron says France will not cede to "enemies of freedom," reports The Associated Press.
+President Emmanuel Macron also commended police who "neutralized the terrorist" on Twitter, and expressed his condolences for the victims.
+France will not cede to the "enemies of freedom," he tweeted.

-ISIS has claimed responsibility for the attack, the AP adds:
+ISIS has claimed responsibility for the attack, The Associated Press reports:

 The Islamic State group's Aamaq news agency said in a statement early Sunday that the assailant carried out the attack in response to the group's calls for supporters to target members of the U.S.-led military coalition squeezing the extremists out of Iraq and Syria.